 A cookie is information stored on your computer by a website that you visit.
 Cookies often store your settings for a website, such as your preferred language or location.
 This allows the site to present you with personalized information corresponding to your needs.

-These are the cookies necessary for the proper functioning of our site.
-They allow you to use the main features of our site (for example logging in to your subscriber account or using the shopping cart).
-Without these cookies, you will not be able to use our site normally.
+These are the cookies necessary for the proper functioning of our website.
+They allow you to use the main features of our website (for example logging in to your subscriber account or using the shopping cart).
+Without these cookies, you will not be able to use our website normally.

 No third-party cookies (example advertising tracking) is used on our website.

 In order to manage cookies as closely as possible to your expectations, we invite you to configure your browser taking into account the purpose of cookies as mentioned above.

 The European Union wishes to further protect the personal data of Internet users with the directive on cookies.
 Basically, the EU distinguishes between technically necessary cookies and unnecessary cookies:

 - Technically necessary cookies: Necessary data storage includes cookies which are absolutely necessary for the functions of a website.
 This means, for example, saving the login data, the shopping cart or the language selection using session cookies (which are deleted when the browser is closed).

 - Technically unnecessary cookies: Non-essential cookies are considered to be text files which are not used only for the functionality of the website, but which also collect other data.
 These include the following: